ajaxprd/hello-world/README.md

 # hello-world
-This is initialization to programming journey
+This repository is initialization to programming journey.
+I am ajinkya